magnusrodseth/systemsoft/backend/README.md

 2. Go into the folder `backend` and run the command `yarn dev`.
 3. Go to `http://localhost:1337/admin` and follow the steps to create a user.
 4. Once inside, you can now manipulate the data entries found under **Collection types** on the right-hand side menu.

+## Production 🌐

+The Strapi backend is connected to a [DigitalOcean managed PostgreSQL database](https://www.digitalocean.com/products/managed-databases/).

+Strapi allows for different configurations based on the environment the backend runs in.
+Read through [this documentation](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/configurations.html) for more information.

+Even when running locally in `NODE_ENV=production`, you will connect to the free MongoDB Atlas database.